 Venture Stores Inc. originally started out as a project of the May Department Store Company, a large conglomerate that bought up various department store chains throughout the US.
 In the late 60’s the company hired a few ex-employees of competing Dayton-Hudson, including Target co-founder John Geisse, with the plan to develop a competing upscale discount department store to keep up with the competition.
-The first Venture store opened in St. Louis in 1970, and was quickly followed by a small number of stores throughout the area, and a few in Chicago.
+The first Venture store opened in St. Louis in 1970, and was quickly followed by a small number of stores throughout the area, along with a few in Chicago.
 These early stores stylistically resembled Target, using large amounts of red and orange coloring throughout the building, and signs with similar block lettering for the logo, next to a geometric accent.
 The earliest stores even had their department layouts directly lifted from Target.

 May slowly built up the Venture chain building many news locations, and converting a few individually purchased competitors stores.
 Decisions for new locations were based on markets where May had experienced success with their full-line department stores.
 By 1985 Venture had made it to over 50 stores, mostly split between Chicago and St. Louis.
 They also began to expand into medium sized markets in the Midwest, such as Oklahoma, Indiana, and Kansas, going after areas Target did not serve.
 This careful growth into under-served markets helped to bolster the chains success.
 With the May Company’s 1988 acquisition of Foley’s, executives quickly set their sights on Texas for the next expansion of Venture.
 In 1990 Venture was spun off as an independent company from May.
 The idea behind this was that Venture would be able to focus more resources and money directly on its stores instead of having to play second banana to its upscale brothers and sisters.

 As Venture expanded into new markets they tried to emphasize low prices.